 So this is basically a place to pull over for the night.
 I'm OK with you unhooking to go see some sites for the day.
-I can let you fill up fresh water, and you can plug in with a regular extension cord if needed, but this is basically a low key kind of thing.
+I can let you fill up fresh water, and you can plug in with a regular extension cord if needed for lights or fridge but the breaker will trip with air conditioning or space heaters use.
+This is basically a low key kind of thing.
 I would not expect people to be hanging in the RV all day, just a place to crash for the night or unhook for the day to drive around to see stuff.

 So as stated, this is a place to pull in and sleep, or to unhook and see stuff for the day (or you could Uber around).
 I can't really have people hanging out at the RV all day long.
 I don't have a problem with pets that are kept in the rv.
 It is a neighborhood, so you can walk your dog around the block and please clean up!
 There is also a dog park about a 4 minute drive.
 No generators, and no smoking outside of your unit on my property.
 Please be mindful that it is a residential area, so noise should be kept to a minimum and I would ask that you turn your light out at a reasonable time so as not to annoy neighbors.
 I have two police officers right across the street so the neighborhood is pretty safe.